tesar-tech/tesar.tech/Content/Blog/2025-11-13_run_a_command_in_new_zellij_tab/index.md

   ```

   ![error zellij](media/20251109_230415.png)
+  - you can see the what's wrong with the layout by running

+    ```sh
+    zellij --layout ./lazydocker.kdl
+    ```

 Creating a layout for each tool can feel verbose, but it’s powerful once set up.
 I later built an FZF-based selector to launch tools like LazyDocker, Yazi, or SSH sessions on demand - that’s a topic for another article.